California Pregnancy Leave Laws and Regulations:

 Under FEHA, discrimination based on pregnancy or a pregnancy-related medical condition is a form of sex discrimination.
 Under its provisions, an employer must provide reasonable accommodations for a disabled employee so long as such accommodations do not cause undue hardship to the employer.
 Further, additional time off is a form of reasonable accommodation as long as it is foreseeable that at the end of the extended leave the employee will be able to return to performing her duties.

 On December 30, 2012, the Fair Employment and Housing Commission (FEHC) passed Section 7291.14 of California’s Code of Regulations which states that the entitlement of up to four months of leave under the PDLL is “separate and distinct” from the provisions of FEHA allowing for reasonable accommodations for a disability.
-Furthermore, stating that once the four months allowed under PDLL has expired, one may still be eligible for reasonable accommodation under the FEHA for one’s disability, which may or may not is due to pregnancy.
+Furthermore, stating that once the four months allowed under PDLL have expired, one may still be eligible for reasonable accommodation under the FEHA for one’s disability, which may or may not is due to pregnancy.
 In short, entitlement to reasonable accommodations under FEHA is not diminished by the employee’s exercise of her right to pregnancy leave under PDLL.

 Recently, the California Court of Appeals clarified that the provisions of the PDLL are in addition to those of the FEHA, and do not replace it; therefore, even after exhausting the four-month leave allowed under PDLL, an employee who remains disabled may be granted additional time off.

 While an employee is out on pregnancy disability leave, state law requires her employer to continue and maintain group health plan coverage.
 This means the employer must pay the same amount of premiums that were paid while the employee was working.
 The employer’s responsibility ends if/when the employee provides notice that she will not be returning to her job.

 Upon returning to work, a protected employee is entitled to her job or reinstatement to a similar position if the original position is no longer available due to business necessity.

 Who is Eligible PDLL Protection?